 10. “In the discussion and conclusions there is no consideration of what is good enough in a lexicon. is your 81% precision sufficient?
 Is a F-measure of 65% sufficient?”

-Response: Thank you for your comment.
-The authors understand that the current performance is not high enough for a fully automated process, when 35 percent of the tested terms are out of the vocabulary and 20% of the answers are incorrect.
-Therefore, the authors have suggested that this system is expected to significantly reduce human efforts rather than completely remove the human interference.
+Response: The authors understand that the current performance is not high enough for a fully automated process, when 35 percent of the tested terms are out of the vocabulary and 20% of the answers are incorrect.
+Therefore, the authors have suggested that the most immediate value of this system is significant reduction of human efforts rather than completely removing the human involvement.
 Users can use this proposed framework as an assistant tool and the automated result may need a manual review.
 The following statements have been included in the discussions and conclusions sections of the manuscript to discuss the above issues.

-Discussions section, page 21, line 510-514, “The present framework is not to completely eliminate the human interfere, but is expected to become an enabling tool that can help researchers in the domain quickly develop supporting ontologies and other forms of semantic resources for their specific use cases.”
+Discussions section, page 21, line 510-514, “The present framework is not to completely eliminate human involvement, but is expected to become an enabling tool that can help researchers in the domain quickly develop supporting ontologies and other forms of semantic resources for their specific use cases.”

-Conclusions section, page 23, line 567-571, “Although a significant improvement is shown in comparison with an existing thesaurus database, the overall performance is not relatively high.
+Conclusions section, page 23, line 567-571, “Although a significant improvement has been made in comparison with an existing thesaurus database, the overall performance is not relatively high.
 This might be due to the size of the training data.
 Future research will be conducted to expand the highway corpus to further disciplines such as asset management, and transportation operation.”

 11. “It would be useful to have the final lexicon available online somewhere so that readers of the paper can access and assess the results of this work.”

-Response: Thank you for your comment.
-The authors have included a link where the model and datasets from this study can be found at the end of the introduction section, as follows.
+Response: The authors have included a link where the model and datasets from this study can be found at the end of the introduction section, as follows.

 Page 4, line 94-95.
-“A Java package and several datasets result from the study can be found at https://github.com/tuyenbk/mvdgenerator.”
+“A Java package and several datasets resulting from the study can be found at https://github.com/tuyenbk/mvdgenerator.”

 Reviewer #2: